L. HUDSON, SEEDSMAN,

 LILIACEAE.
 Crocus-like cormous perennials from the Mediterranean and Central Asia, most blooming in late summer and fall, after the narrow leaves wither.
 Good in full sun.
 "Colchicums are most charming and interesting plants of easy culture."—L.H.
 Bailey.
 Seed often slow to germinate.

-—Colchicum autumnale. (c,v) R-COLC-2.
+—Colchicum autumnale.
+(50) R-COLC-2.
 Packet: $2.50

 'AUTUMN CROCUS', 'MEADOW SAFFRON'.
 Showy purple or white flowers to 4" across, blooming in autumn.
 Hardy perennial with narrow, foot-long leaves.
 Europe.
 Zone 5.
 The corms and seeds are the source of colchicine, used in the treatment of gout and to induce chromosome doubling in plant breeding.
 Give seed warm/cold/warm, and seedlings will straggle in over 1 - 3 years.